IMF warns Pakistan's budget deficit may hit record high due to coronavirus crisis

-The International Monetary Fund has warned that the cash-strapped Pakistan’s budget deficit is expected to rise to the record level to 9.2 per cent of the size of national economy or Rs 4 trillion (USD 23.7 billion) in current fiscal year due to the impact of the coronavirus pandemic.
-In the Middle East and Central Asia Regional Economic Outlook (REO) Update released on Wednesday, the global lender urged the Pakistan government to ramp up spending on the health sector that remained the lowest in the region.
-Fiscal expansion is expected in all countries as the fight against the virus and its economic effects is scaled up, the Express Tribune newspaper reported, citing the report.
+The IMF has warned Pakistan that the cash-strapped country's budget deficit is expected to rise to a record 9.2 percent of the size of the national economy or Rs 4 trillion (USD 23.7 billion) in the current fiscal year due to the impact of the coronavirus pandemic.
+The International Monetary Fund in its the Middle East and Central Asia Regional Economic Outlook (REO) Update released on Wednesday urged the Pakistan government to ramp up spending on the health sector that remained the lowest in the region.
+Fiscal expansion is expected in all countries as they fight against the virus and its economic effects are scaled up, the Express Tribune newspaper reported, citing the report.

-It said that Pakistan's budget deficit that in pre-COVID-19 situation had been projected at 7.3 per cent of gross domestic product (GDP), may increase to 9.2 per cent.
+It said that Pakistan's budget deficit that in the pre-COVID-19 situation had been projected at 7.3 percent of gross domestic product (GDP), may increase to 9.2 percent.
 In absolute terms, the deficit will be equal to Rs 4 trillion, higher by Rs 800 billion than previous estimates, it added.
-Inflation is projected to remain at 11.1 per cent this year and 8 per cent next year.
+Inflation is projected to remain at 11.1 percent this year and 8 percent next year.

 The deficit is expected to rise because of revenue shocks as the government has not yet announced any major increase in budgetary expenditure, according to finance ministry sources.
-For fiscal year 2020-21, the IMF has projected 6.5 per cent budget deficit, higher by 1 per cent compared with the pre-COVID-19 analysis of the IMF staff.
+For the fiscal year 2020-21, the IMF has projected a 6.5 percent budget deficit, higher by 1 percent compared with the pre-COVID-19 analysis of the IMF staff.

-The budget deficit is expected to be the highest in Pakistan’s history after the Pakistan Tehreek-e-Insaf (PTI) government booked the highest deficit in 28 years in its first year in power.
-The government exceeded its budget deficit target by 82 per cent, which stood at Rs 3.444 trillion in previous fiscal year 2018-19.
-The target was just Rs 1.9 trillion or 5.6 per cent of GDP.
+The budget deficit is expected to be the highest in Pakistan's history after the Pakistan Tehreek-e-Insaf (PTI) government booked the highest deficit in 28 years in its first year in power.
+The government exceeded its budget deficit target by 82 percent, which stood at Rs 3.444 trillion in the previous fiscal year 2018-19.
+The target was just Rs 1.9 trillion or 5.6 percent of GDP.

-The IMF has already said that Pakistan’s economy will fall into recession in this fiscal year and growth is expected to contract by 1.5 per cent before it recovers to 2 per cent in the next fiscal year.
-It said temporary economic slowdown as part of stabilisation policies adopted by Pakistan under the USD 6-billion loan programme also contributed to the post-pandemic economic situation.
-The IMF said oil importers in the Middle East, North Africa and Pakistan region were expected to see an increase, on average, to 8.5 per cent of GDP because of the impact of lower growth on tax revenues in most countries and scaled-up spending.
+The IMF has already said that Pakistan's economy will fall into recession in this fiscal year and growth is expected to contract by 1.5 percent before it recovers to 2 percent in the next fiscal year.
+It said temporary economic slowdown as part of stabilization policies adopted by Pakistan under the USD 6-billion loan program also contributed to the post-pandemic economic situation.
+The IMF said oil importers in the Middle East, North Africa, and Pakistan region were expected to see an increase, on average, to 8.5 percent of GDP because of the impact of lower growth on tax revenues in most countries and scaled-up spending.

-Health expenditures in Pakistan are the lowest in the Middle East and Central Asia region, standing at round 2.2 per cent of GDP.
+Health expenditures in Pakistan are the lowest in the Middle East and Central Asia region, standing at around 2.2 percent of GDP.
 These also include private expenditures.
-The IMF said many countries including Pakistan had increased transfers and subsidies for targeted households while using existing social protection programmes and are giving cash to unemployed and self-employed workers.
+The IMF said many countries including Pakistan had increased transfers and subsidies for targeted households while using existing social protection programs and are giving cash to unemployed and self-employed workers.

 The IMF is also providing debt relief from international creditors to Somalia and 24 other nations.
 Pakistan is not among these countries, but Pakistan is not among those countries.
 Prime Minister Imran Khan earlier this week appealed for a "global initiative on debt relief" to help developing countries like Pakistan to overcome disastrous impacts of the novel coronavirus pandemic.
 In a televised speech on Sunday, Khan noted that the deadly virus posed unprecedented health and economic challenges and the global recession is a certainty, which could be worse than the "Great Depression".
 "A global pandemic cannot be contained without strong, coordinated and well-crafted global response," he said, urging the international community, particularly the United Nations Security Council and the international financial institutions, to respond positively to the dilemma confronting the developing counties in the wake of the COVID-19 outbreak.